elft/soundtosight/README.md

-# 🎵✨ Sound to Sight - Audio Visualizer
+# 🎵✨ Vvavy - Audio Visualizer

 **Experience music like never before** - Transform your favorite songs into mesmerizing visual art with real-time audio visualization.